ska-telescope/developer.skatelescope.org/src/howto/install-oci-engines.rst

 Installing Docker
 -----------------

 Docker is the most popular containerization platform, with Linux, Windows (native) and macOS support.
-While being the most popular, it is now under a restrctive and commercial license.
+While being the most popular, it is now under a restrictive and commercial license.

 **Linux/WSL**